 Oral mifepristone (Mifeprex) and oral misoprostol (Cytotec).
 This is the most common type of medical abortion.
-These medications are usually taken within seven weeks of the first day of your last period.
+These medicines are usually taken within seven weeks of the first day of your last period.

 Mifepristone (mif-uh-PRIS-tone) blocks the hormone progesterone, causing the lining of the uterus to thin and preventing the embryo from staying implanted and growing.
-Misoprostol (my-so-PROS-tol), a different kind of medication, causes the uterus to contract and expel the embryo through the vagina.
+Misoprostol (my-so-PROS-tol), a different kind of medicine, causes the uterus to contract and expel the embryo through the vagina.

 The vaginal, buccal or sublingual approach lessens side effects and may be more effective.
-These medications must be taken within nine weeks of the first day of your last period.
+To be most effective, these medicines must be taken within nine weeks of the first day of your last period.

-You may be given medications to manage pain during and after the medical abortion.
+You may be given medicine to manage pain during and after the medical abortion.
 You may also be given antibiotics, although infection after medical abortion is rare.

 Signs and symptoms that may require medical attention after a medical abortion include:

-After a medical abortion, you'll likely experience a range of emotions — such as relief, loss, sadness and guilt.
-These feelings are normal.
-It might help to talk to a counselor about them.
+After a medical abortion, you may have a mix of emotions, including relief, loss, sadness or guilt.
+If these feelings bother you, it might help to talk to a counselor about them.

 Ovulation usually occurs as soon as two weeks after a medical abortion, and another pregnancy is possible even before your period begins.
-Before the abortion, talk to your doctor about contraception that you can start as soon as the procedure is over.
+Before the abortion, talk to your provider about contraception that you can start as soon as the procedure is over.